About Austin Office Space

 Austin is weird.
 Full of bats.
 And they like it that way.
 Austin is a city of many talents, too.
 An eclectic mixture of music, art, pharmaceutical, biotech, defense and high tech companies, Austin is a great place to rent office space.
-The diversity of communities in Austin suits every kind of lifestyle and business you can imagine, from skyscrapers to sheds it’s here.
+The diversity of communities in Austin suits every kind of lifestyle and business you can imagine, from large commercial real estate to executive suites, it’s here.

 According to the FBI, the city has the distinction of being the second safest city in the U.S., and was ranked #1 in 2012 by Forbes for job growth.
-All this combined makes Austin a great place to live.
+All this combined makes Austin a great place to live, and also great place to rent an office.
 Austin’s mild climate is amiable to all kinds of outdoor sports, with bike-friendly trails, three large lakes, over 50 swimming pools, including the largest spring-fed swimming pool in the country.
 Austin is a training paradise for many world-class athletes too.

 The city’s reputation as a creative, arts and music hub has earned it the name, “Live Music Capital of the World.”
 But Austin is also known for having one of the largest bat colonies in the world, with over 1.5 million of the furry creatures flying out from under the Congress Street bridge on a warm evening.